Aliases for ACOX3 Gene

 GeneCards Summary for ACOX3 Gene

 ACOX3 (Acyl-CoA Oxidase 3, Pristanoyl) is a Protein Coding gene.
-Diseases associated with ACOX3 include Zellweger Syndrome and Alpha-Methylacyl-Coa Racemase Deficiency.
-Among its related pathways are Carbon metabolism and Linoleic acid metabolism.
+Diseases associated with ACOX3 include Zellweger Syndrome and D-Bifunctional Protein Deficiency.
+Among its related pathways are Linoleic acid metabolism and beta-Alanine metabolism (KEGG).
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and oxidoreductase activity, acting on the CH-CH group of donors.
 An important paralog of this gene is ACOX1.

 UniProtKB/Swiss-Prot Summary for ACOX3 Gene